30 Days Sober – What To Expect When You Quit Drinking

-Remember!
-Beware the trappings of the initial buzz that comes with all shiny new things.
-It’s easy to come crashing down.
+That all came crashing down.
 Towards the end of the third week, an old familiar friend re-emerged.

 The giddy feeling had dissipated and I found myself wrestling with apathy.
-I couldn’t write.
-I stopped bothering with the gym, and at night I was having to take Xanax just to get settled enough to sleep.
+I couldn’t write and stopped bothering with the gym.
+At night, I had to take Xanax to get enough sleep.

-Because I’ve been dealing with mental health issues for a while, I hoped that I could white-knuckle it and watch it pass after a few days.
+Because I’d been dealing with mental health issues for a while, I hoped that I could white-knuckle it and watch it pass after a few days.

 Part of me wanted to drink but settled instead for several packs of smokes and diet soda.
 Every day was a minute-by-minute struggle.